2008 Atlantic hurricane season: Tropical Storm Edouard

 A trough developed across the northern Gulf of Mexico on August 2 and quickly developed into a tropical depression about 85 mi southeast of the mouth of the Mississippi River around 12:00 UTC on August 3.
 The depression moved westward and intensified into Tropical Storm Edouard on August 4.
 The impacts of northerly wind shear initially curtailed intensification; the following day, however, a more favorable environmental regime allowed the storm to attain maximum winds of 65 mph.
 Edouard made landfall near the McFaddin and Texas Point National Wildlife Refuges at 12:00 UTC on August 5 at peak strength.
 The system quickly weakened once inland and was downgraded to a tropical depression early on August 6 before degenerating into a remnant low at 06:00 UTC that day.
 It continued to move northwestward across Texas and dissipated around 00:00 UTC on August 7.

 Rough surf and rip currents led to the deaths of three men in Panama City Beach, Florida, a fourth man in Perdido Key, a fifth man at Orange Beach, Alabama, and a sixth man near the mouth of the Mississippi River.
 Wind gusts in Louisiana peaked at 62 mph, ripping the roofs of mobile homes, downing numerous trees, and toppling power lines across Cameron, Calcasieu, and Vermilion parishes.
 Along the coastline, storm tides generally varied between 4–5 ft, with a peak of 5.09 ft near Intracoastal City.
 This contributed to minor inland flooding.
 In Texas, rainfall peaked at 6.48 in near Baytown, leading to the inundation of dozens of homes.
 Several roadways, including a portion of Interstate 10, were closed across Chambers and Harris counties.
 Sustained winds of 56 mph, gusting to 71 mph, brought down trees and power lines while inflicting minor roof damage to hundreds of homes.
-Overall Edouard caused about $800,000 in damage, with about $350,000 in Louisiana and $450,000 in Texas.
+Overall Edouard caused about $1.1 million in damage, with about $350,000 in Louisiana, $450,000 in Texas, and $300,000 in New Mexico.